sathomas/jsDataV.is/src/text/ch3/01-classic-sparkline.md

 ### Step 4: Adjust the Chart Style

-To make our sparkline exactly match Tufte's definition, we can specify new values for some of the default options.
+To make our sparkline match Tufte's definition exactly, we can specify new values for some of the default options.
 Let's collect the changes first, and then see how to pass them to the library.

 * Tufte's classic sparklines are black and white except for key data points (minimum, maximum, and final values).
 His color scheme adds extra emphasis to those points.
 To change the library's default (blue), we can set a `lineColor`.
 For screen displays we might chose a dark gray rather than pure black.
 That's what we're using in line 2 below.
 * Tufte doesn't fill the area below the line so he can use shading to indicate a normal range.
 To eliminate the library's light blue shading, we set `fillColor` to `false`.
 (Line 3.)